Stop using your credit card to rack up high-interest consumer debt and start using it to boost your credit score instead!

 Set limits for yourself.

-While we don’t recommend maxing out your card every month (seriously, it will likely have a negative impact on your score), you should be able to set a monthly spending limit on the card and then hold yourself to it.
+While we don’t recommend maxing out your card every month, you should be able to set a monthly spending limit on the card and then hold yourself to it.
 If you can’t do that, you probably shouldn’t have a card at all.